orb-lang/espalier/doc/md/grammar.md

   -  START :  a string which must be the same as the starting rule.
   -  SUPPRESS :  either a string or an array of strings.
 These rules will be removed from the Node.

+The use of ALL-CAPS was Phillipe Janda's convention, I agree that it reads well in this singular instance.

 ### metas